The next financial collapse may be coming… Are you protected?

-Then, how are the Western governments going to pay the debt that are already bankrupt?
-Who is going to lend them a penny if central banks cuts QE?
+Then, how are the Western governments going to pay the debt that is already bankrupt?
+Who is going to lend them a penny if central banks cut QE?
 With what funds are going to rescue the banks and the whole economy from a financial collapse?

 The European debt crisis has shown that there is a limit to the extent to which markets will be willing to finance public deficit.

 Also, consider that the little margin of action that central banks have to stimulate the economy based on expansive monetary policy has already been abused for a long period of time.